 Getting started with aXe

 - Install the Chrome or Firefox browser extension.
-An Android app is also available, and an iOS app is coming soon.

 - Open your browser developer tools and select the aXe tab.